It’s not easy dealing with a child rejecting one parent. Learn 5 out-of-the-box ways to respond when your toddler doesn’t want mom or dad.

 Conclusion

-Avoid giving the issue extra attention than it needs, as this only solidifies her expectations that this behavior is normal.
+Avoid giving the issue extra attention than it needs, as this only solidifies her expectations that this behavior is acceptable.
 Respond in a matter-of-fact way instead of bending over backward for her unreasonable demands.

 Discipline her behavior, not her feelings, so she knows that it’s her actions that need to change.
 Offer alternatives she can try, from saying “No, thank you” to giving a high-five.
 And lastly, consider her temperament, finding ways to meet halfway between her personality and yours.

-While it may be hard to say exactly what’s driving her behavior, know this: it has nothing to do with you as a mother.
+While it may be hard to say exactly what’s driving her behavior, know this: it has nothing to do with you as a parent.
 You and your partner are doing your best, whether she yells at you to go away or can’t seem to be pried away from your arms.

 Get more tips: